TJQKAs/notes/procs_blocks_lambdas.md

 puts array.inspect
 ```
 The difference between blocks and Procs is that a block is a Proc that cannot be saved, and as such, is a one time use solution.
 Code which is reusable is called a Proc.
+Procs are objects, blocks are not.
+Proc is an instance of the Proc class.
 ```
 class Array
   def iterate!(code)